drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 graph TD;
     uc[User Controller]-->ubl[User Business Logic];
     ubl-->urp[User Repository];
-    urp-->upsql[User SQL Persistance];
+    urp-->upsql[User SQL Persistence];
 </div>

-What would happen if the the SQL implementation details of the persistance layer were leaked all the way up to the business layer?
+What would happen if the the SQL implementation details of the persistence layer were leaked all the way up to the business layer?
 If we had to make changes to the SQL-specific code, such as restructuring tables for better performance, or even swapping the SQL implementation altogether in favor of another technology, both the repository and business logic layers would have to change as well.

 I'll never forget a fellow programmer's reply when I once asked how things were going at his workplace: